Raptors 905: History

 On July 7, 2015, Jesse Mermuys was hired as head coach and Dan Tolzman as general manager.
 Mermuys left his position as an assistant coach under Toronto Raptors head coach, Dwane Casey.
 On July 28, 2015, veteran coach Tim Lewis was named lead assistant coach.
 On November 4, 2015, Raptors 905 unveiled their new uniforms and an alternate logo.

-On June 13, 2016, it was reported that Mermuys would leave the 905 for the LA Lakers, joining them as an assistant coach.
+On June 13, 2016, it was reported that Mermuys would leave the 905 for the Los Angeles Lakers, joining them as an assistant coach.
 In September, the Raptors announced that Jerry Stackhouse would be the head coach of the Raptors 905 team.

-In 2016–17, the 905 finished with a 39–11 record (the second best record in G-League history) clinching their first division title and with a record of 21–4 on the road (a D-League record).
+In 2016–17, the 905 finished with a 39–11 record (the second-best record in G-League history) clinching their first division title and with a record of 21–4 on the road (a D-League record).
 Stackhouse was awarded the Coach of the Year, while Center Edy Tavares was awarded Defensive Player of the Year.
 Making their way to the playoffs as the top seed, they swept the Canton Charge in the first round and then swept the Maine Red Claws in the second, clinching their first conference title.
 In the finals, they met the Western Conference champion Rio Grande Valley Vipers whom they beat in three games and claimed their first title in franchise history.
 Pascal Siakam was named the Finals MVP after recording 32 and 17 points in Games 2 and 3 respectively.

+In 2024, the city of Mississauga and MLSE partnered to being construction of a $30 million practice facility next to the Paramount Fine Foods Centre, which is scheduled to be completed in January 2026.